 position Assistant Coach

-Familiar with the Ohio State program after spending three years as the Buckeyes’ video coordinator (2014-16) and watching his brother Jon become the all-time 3-point record holder at both Ohio State and in Big Ten history (2008-11), Diebler returns to Ohio where he starred as a high school player in Upper Sandusky.
+Familiar with the Ohio State program after spending three years as the Buckeyes’ video coordinator (2014-16) and watching his brother Jon become the all-time 3-point record holder at both Ohio State and in Big Ten history (2008-11), Diebler returned to Ohio where he starred as a high school player in Upper Sandusky.

 Jon is the all-time leading scorer in Ohio High School basketball history (3,208).
 Jake holds the all-time Ohio high school career records in both assists (835) and steals (578).